Sat 14th Sep 2019

 The Children's Peace Party

 In September 1919, it was children's turn to celebrate peace.
-In 2019, children take over Wardown Park in a riotous celebration of colour.
-Six events.
-Five months.
-One extraordinary riot.
+In 2019, children took over Wardown Park in a riotous celebration of our youngest residents.

 "It will be colourful, loud and highly spirited...as all the great riots are!"